Die anderen Bands

 Die anderen Bands ([diː ˈʔandəʁən ˈbants], "the other bands") is a term combining alternative music bands of 1980s GDR (East Germany).
 They shared a more or less open criticism of their country's political system, and a high degree of creativity which was lacking from the more established music scene of East Germany.
 Many members of these bands played significant parts during the time of political change Wende in 1989.
-The bands came from a broad range of musical genres, especially Punk, Blues, Wave, Indie and Electronic music.
+The bands came from a broad range of musical genres, especially Punk, Blues, New Wave, Indie and Electronic music.